 Patients can self-refer to our clinic by calling the Centralized Diabetes Intake office at 1-888-997-9996.
 We also accept physician referrals by fax to 1-905-444-2544.

 What is Diabetes?

 Diabetes is a condition in which the body either cannot produce insulin or cannot effectively use the insulin it produces.
-There are different types of Diabetes:
+The most common types of Diabetes are:

 Type 1 Diabetes occurs when the pancreas no longer produces any or very little insulin.
-The body needs insulin to use sugar as an energy source.
+The body needs insulin to use glucose as an energy source.
 Type 1 Diabetes often develops in people under 25 years of age but can occur at any age.
-Treatment is insulin.

 Type 2 Diabetes occurs when the pancreas does not produce enough insulin to meet the body’s needs or the insulin is not used effectively.
-Type 2 usually occurs in people over the age of 25 and affects 90% of people with diabetes.
-In recent years there has been an increase in Type 2 diabetes in children.
-Treatment is oral medication and may include insulin.
+Type 2 often occurs later in life the and affects 90 per cent of people living with diabetes.

 Gestational Diabetes is a temporary condition that occurs during pregnancy.
-It affects approximately three (3) to twenty (20) per cent of all pregnancies and involves an increased risk of developing diabetes for both mother and child.
+It affects approximately three (3) to 20 per cent of all pregnancies.
+Treatment includes nutrition management and often includes insulin.